 - Confirmation of each purchase and sale;

 - Confirmation of dividend / capital gains payments;

-- Financial reports (every six months);
+- Annual / Semi-Annual reports;

 - Summary Prospectus;

 - Year-end statement.

 When you sign your account application, you certify that your social security or taxpayer identification number is correct, that you are a U.S. person (including a U.S. resident alien) and that you are not subject to 24% backup withholding for failing to report income to the IRS.
 If you violate IRS regulations, the IRS can require the Trust to withhold 24% of your taxable distributions and redemptions.